 - Add an even layer of the pistachio butter on top of the tart base and place the tart back in the fridge while you prepare the chocolate ganache.

-- Store in an airtight container in the fridge for up to 5 days or alternatively freeze it in portions and defrost an hour before serving.
+- Store this tart in an airtight container in the fridge for up to 5 days.
+Alternatively, you can freeze it in portions and defrost it an hour before serving.

 - Chilled coconut milk: Refrigerate the cans of coconut milk overnight, then only use the thick cream from the top of the cans.

 - Pistachio butter: Swap this for store-bought pistachio butter.